rabbirahat/sliding-window-protocol-simulation/README.md

 **2. SlidingWindowServer:**
 - Simulates the server's functionality.
-- Tracks the next expected frame and provides acknowledgement.
+- Tracks the next expected frame and validates the frame order.
+- Displays the content of each received frame.

 **3. SlidingWindowClient:**
 - Simulates the client's functionality.
-- Manages the sliding window and retransmits unacknowledged frames.
+- Manages the sliding window and sends frames containing string data.
+- Retransmits unacknowledged frames.

 ## Contribution
 Contributions are welcome!
 Feel free to submit a pull request or open an issue for any bug reports, suggestions, or feature requests.